 Topped with sourdough bread and vegan mozzarella, I think you are going to be amazed by this vegan French onion soup recipe’s incredibly warm texture and taste.

 The mozzarella cheese is the most amazing part of this recipe, in my opinion.
-It taste heavenly, and even has a little bit of stretch to it like regular dairy mozzarella.
+It tastes heavenly and even has a little bit of stretch to it like regular dairy mozzarella.

 It is great used in other recipes that call for mozzarella and tastes every bit as good as real cheese to me!